 Say you want to see the lineage for a specific artifact.

-Select the double arrows under an artifact.
+Select the double arrows under the artifact.

 Power BI highlights all the artifacts related to that artifact, and dims the rest.